ali-raheem/Aify/README.md

 ![Translate or interpret complex text](/screenshots/example2.png) Or even translate and understand complex text.

-Aify comes with plenty of stock prompts, which you can add to, delete or customize as you need.
-It can make use of any of the Chat models OpenAI provides.

 ## Configuration and Usage

 ### Configuration

-1. Set an API key in the addons settings menu (obtainable from [OpenAI](https://platform.openai.com/signup/).
+1. Set an API key below (obtainable from OpenAI).
+2. (Optional) Once you've set an API key you can click Update Models to get the current list.
-2. **Make sure you have access to the model (anyone can use gpt-3.5-turbo).**
+3. **Make sure you have access to the selected model (anyone can use gpt-3.5-turbo).**
-3. (Optional) Add, remove or edit the available actions.
+4. (Optional) Add, remove or edit the available actions.
-4. **Make sure to click save at the bottom of the page**
+5. **Make sure to click save button to store settings.**

 ### Usage

 1. Open a new compose window (Write, Reply or Forward).
-2. Highlight some text to act one
+2. Highlight some text to act one.
-3. Click the Aify icon in the top right (near the lightbulb) and pick an action
+3. Click the Aify icon in the top right (near the lightbulb) and pick an action.
 4. A popup will open and await the response from the API.
 This may take time at periods of high load.
+5. (Optional) Click `Regenerate` to get a new response.

 ## Tips and Tricks